Skip to Main Content Skip to Footer

 Hosted by: Institutional Equity | equity@macalester.edu

-In honor of LGBTQIA2S+ History Month, Institutional Equity invites our LGBTQIA2S+ students, staff, faculty, and alumni to a luncheon!
-This will be an opportunity to engage in community and build meaningful connections across campus.
+In honor of LGBTQIA2S+ History Month, Institutional Equity invites our campus community to join us for our community luncheon.
+This will be an opportunity to engage in community and build meaningful connections across campus while centering the stories and experiences of LBGTQIA2S+ students, staff, faculty, and alumni.

 To attend, please RSVP.